Belas Knap: Excavation

 In the 1863-1865 excavations, the skeletal remains of five children, aged between 6 months and 8 years, the skull of a young adult male, horse and pig bones and fragments of pottery and serrated flint blade were found among the rubble blocking the 'false entrance'.
 The passages leading to the chambers were roughly blocked with stones and clay.
-The lintels and much of the dry walling were rebuilt on the original lines in 1863-65, when the barrow was first explored.
+The lintels and much of the dry walling were rebuilt on the original lines in 1863-1865, when the barrow was first explored.
 After the 1928-1931 work, the walling was secured, three of the chambers were covered and the contour of the mound was restored.
-Excavations in 1963 found the remains of 38 human skeletons, together with animal bones, flint implements and pottery of the end of the Neolithic period (New Stone Age), circa 2000 BC.
+Excavations in 1963 found the remains of 38 human skeletons, together with animal bones, flint implements and pottery of the end of the Neolithic period (New Stone Age), around 2000 BC.
 These burials, however, occurred over a long period of time and it may be that none date to the time when the mound was built.